GCBallesteros/NotebookNavigator.nvim/README.md

   specification that you can use standalone.
 - A [Hydra](https://github.com/anuvyklack/hydra.nvim) mode to quickly manipulate and execute cells.
+- Support for multiple languages.
+Notebooks are not just for Pythonistas!

 This plugin also pairs really well with tools like Jupytext that allow you to convert easily between `ipynb` and `py` files.
 For this you may want to use a